quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <u>finds all events (UC:18)</u>.
-2. User requests to delete an event.
+2. User requests to delete an event by index.
 3. TC deletes the task.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given event index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given event index is out of range in the event list.
     * 2b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.

-**Use case 24: List help message of a command**
+**Use case 24: List all subcommands by feature**

 **MSS**
-1. User requests to list help message of a command.
+1. User requests to list all subcommands of a feature.
-2. TC displays the help message of the command.
+2. TC displays all subcommands of that feature.

    Use case ends.

 **Extensions**
 * 1a.
-The given command is invalid.
+The given feature is invalid.
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.

-**Use case 25: List help message of all commands**
+**Use case 25: List help message of a subcommand**

 **MSS**
 1. User requests to list help message of all commands.
 2. TC displays the help message.

    Use case ends.

+**Extensions**
+* 1a.
+The given feature is invalid.
+    * 1a1.
+TC displays an error message.

+      Use case resumes at step 1.
+* 1a.
+The given subcommand is invalid.
+    * 1a1.
+TC displays an error message.

+      Use case resumes at step 1.

 **Use case 26: Exit the program**